terra-ops/terra-cli/docs/index.md

 We also wanted it to just work, out of the box, so we created  "Default" docker-compose stack that you can see here: https://raw.githubusercontent.com/terra-ops/terra-cli/master/docs/docker-compose-example.yml

-We allow your app's source code to change it's `docker-compose.yml` stack right now:
+We allow your app's source code to change its `docker-compose.yml` stack right now:

 ```.terra.yml